Doctor of Education, Educational Leadership, University of Georgia, 1998

 Bachelor of Arts, English, Georgia State University, 1986

-Rumbaugh has been married to an amazing woman for 30 years and is the proud father of three wonderful young women.
+Rumbaugh has been married to an amazing woman for over 30 years and is the proud father of three wonderful young women.
 He was born in Atlanta and is a permanent Georgia resident.

 Rumbaugh, W. (2002).
 “Teacher Supervision: Lessons from Reading Recovery.”
 Streamlined Seminar (A Publication of NAESP), 20 (3), 1-2.